airbnb/ts-migrate/packages/ts-migrate-example/README.md

 }
 ```

-You can read about codemodes [here](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb) and browse [ts-migrate repository](https://github.com/airbnb/ts-migrate) for examples and tests.
+You can read about codemods [here](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb) and browse [ts-migrate repository](https://github.com/airbnb/ts-migrate) for examples and tests.

 # I have an issue, what should I do?